Annapurna Base Camp Trek for Beginners | Beginners Guide to ABC trek

 Remote Terrain

-The Annapurna region is in a remote location in Nepal; the trails are not as good as the roads of the city area, so as a beginner, you might feel uncomfortable trekking in the remote terrain.
+The Annapurna region is in a remote location in Nepal; the trails are not as good as the roads in the city area, so as a beginner, you might feel uncomfortable trekking in the remote terrain.
 The ABC trekking route is rocky, steep, and narrow with cliff edges, making it difficult for beginners to walk and increasing the chance of slips and falls.

 Limited Medical facilities: